xinabox/pxt-OD01/README.md

 ```

-There are loads of other drawing functions.
-Check out our How-to Guides online to learn how to use them all, and in the process learn how to make a pixel bounce around the screen and how to control a rectangle with the A and B buttons.
+Check out our [How-to Guides online](https://drive.google.com/open?id=1_LvtXnSPReET5C7jfOD7VrZdRPcyU_uF) to learn how to use the draw functions and in the process learn how to make a pixel bounce around the screen and how to control a rectangle with the A and B buttons.

+## Attribution

+This extension is based on [the OLED Package from microbit/micropython Chinese community](https://github.com/makecode-extensions/OLED12864_I2C).

+Great thanks to Shaoziyang for all the heavy lifting :)

 ## License